venugoapalreddy/biztalk-docs/biztalk/core/managing-resources.md

 -   Virtual directories

 > [!NOTE]
 >  You can use Microsoft Windows Management Instrumentation (WMI) Object Model to create and run scripts that automate administrative tasks.
-For information about using WMI, see the **WMI Class Reference** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
+For information about using WMI, see the <strong>WMI Class Reference</strong> [!INCLUDE [ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
+>
 > [!NOTE]
 >  Do not add multiple resources with the same name, regardless of case, to a BizTalk Server group.
 Adding multiple resources with the same name to a BizTalk Server group is not supported, even when the BizTalk Server management database is housed on a SQL Server that is configured to use binary collation and supports case sensitivity.